machineagency/science-jubilee/docs/getting_started/new_developer_guide.md

 Setting up g-code configuration files for Jubilee takes a fair amount of sorcery and dark magic.
 If possible, We recommend starting from our functional configuration file and modifying it to fit your needs.
 This config hasn't been shared yet.
 In the meantime DM one of us to get it.

+#TODO Put these in a smart place and link here

 You will also need to set up your computer's network settings to access Jubilee over a direct ethernet connection.
 There is a great [write-up](https://jubilee3d.com/index.php?title=Connecting_to_Jubilee) of this process on the Jubilee wiki.

 If you have done everything correctly, now you are ready to connect to the machine and home it for the first time!
 Open a web browser and enter the ip address you assigned Jubilee.
 In our config this is `192.168.1.2`.
-You should connect to the Duet Web Control interface.
+You should be connected to the Duet Web Control interface.
 This is a GUI interface for controlling the Duet boards on Jubilee.
 It is useful for editing configuration files on the Duet board, making manual machine movements, debugging, and incident recovery.

 ```{figure} _static/duet_web_control.png